 Lowell Milken TAP Founder's Award

-Funded by the Lowell Milken Family Foundation, the TAP Founder's Award is given annually to one school for exceptional efforts to implement and represent the principles of TAP: The System for Teacher and Student Advancement.
-TAP is America's leading comprehensive educator effectiveness model that aligns career advancement, daily job-embedded professional development, rigorous teacher evaluation and accountability, and performance-based compensation.
-Principal Ryan Siebe accepted the award on the school's behalf.
+Funded by the Lowell Milken Family Foundation, the TAP Founder's Award is given annually to one school for exceptional efforts to implement and represent the principles of the TAP System – resulting in significant and sustained increases in student achievement, among other goals.

 The TAP System is America's leading comprehensive educator effectiveness model that aligns teacher leadership, daily job-embedded professional development, meaningful evaluation and support, and opportunities for performance-based compensation.
 TAP has been on the ground for more than a decade.
 It supports schools, districts, universities and states in their missions to strengthen classroom instruction with the ultimate goal of improving learning growth for all students.

 "Talented educators have the power to influence policy and practice on a broad scale through leadership, persistence and sharing their valuable experiences with others," said Lowell Milken.
 "From day one of TAP implementation, Danny Mendez has been that kind of leader.
 He sets high expectations, maintains a sharp focus on building capacity to meet them, and never falters under increasing educational challenges.
 Danny embodies what the school calls 'The Southport Way,' doing 'whatever it takes' to raise student achievement.
 I commend the entire faculty and student body on this most worthy recognition."